shyamsridhar123/generative-ai-for-beginners-experimentpod/06-text-generation-apps/README.md

 ## 🚀 Challenge

 When working on the assignment, try to vary the temperature, try set it to 0, 0.5, and 1.
 Remember that 0 is the least varied and 1 is the most, what value works best for your app?

-## Great Work!
-Continue Your Learning

-After completing this lesson, check out our [Generative AI Learning collection](https://aka.ms/genai-collection?WT.mc_id=academic-105485-koreyst) to continue leveling up your Generative AI knowledge!

-Head over to Lesson 7 where we will look at how to [build chat applications](../07-building-chat-applications/README.md?WT.mc_id=academic-105485-koreyst)!